-Have you ever received an eCommerce email that seemed so on-target, so well-timed, that you felt like they knew you better than people in your life?
+Have you ever received an email that seemed so on-target and well-timed that you felt its sender knew you better than the people in your life?

-An email sequence is a series of emails that go out to the mailing list automatically, based on a pre-selected set of goals and actions.
-There must be more than one email to make it a true sequence, and these emails are often pre-written and scheduled so that they can be delivered without the marketing team ever hitting the “send” button on individual mailings.
+An email sequence, or “drip” marketing campaign, is a series of emails with a specific goal and actions that go out to the mailing list automatically.
+(There must be multiple emails to make it a proper sequence).
+These are often pre-written and scheduled to be delivered without the marketing team having to hit “send” on every email.